-Welcome to the 1,000 Books Before Kindergarten initiative, a program that encourages families and caregivers to read 1,000 books with their infants, toddlers, and preschoolers before they enter kindergarten.
-Studies show that regularly reading aloud to children helps strengthen their language skills and build their vocabulary – important pre-reading skills that will assist children as they learn to read in kindergarten.
+Welcome to the 1000 Books Before Kindergarten initiative, a program that encourages families and caregivers to read with their infants, toddlers, and preschoolers before they enter kindergarten.
+Studies show that regularly reading aloud to children helps strengthen their language skills, builds their vocabulary, and lays the groundwork for them to be successful readers on their own.

-1,000 books might sound like a lot, but you can tackle the reading at your own pace.
-For example, reading one book a day for three years, or three books a day for one year, will add up to 1,095 books!
-The key is to have fun with your child and enjoy your reading time together.
+1000 books might sound like a lot, but they can add up quickly — for example, reading one book a day for three years, or three books a day for one year, adds up to 1,095 books!

 How to Participate